pfackeldey/acat2025/poster.typ

 #tip()[
-    Checkout the new features in the Awkward Array world! \
+    Checkout the new features and improvements in the Awkward Array world! \
     \
     If you're already a coffea user: `coffea v2025.7` (July) release (and newer) includes all of these improvements. \
     \